decibel/pg_count_nulls/README.md

     make installcheck PGUSER=postgres

-Once pg_count_nulls is installed, you can add it to a database.
+Once count_nulls is installed, you can add it to a database.
 If you're running PostgreSQL 9.1.0 or greater, it's a simple as connecting to a database as a super user and running:

-    CREATE EXTENSION pg_count_nulls;
+    CREATE EXTENSION count_nulls;

-If you've upgraded your cluster to PostgreSQL 9.1 and already had pg_count_nulls installed, you can upgrade it to a properly packaged extension with:
+If you've upgraded your cluster to PostgreSQL 9.1 and already had count_nulls installed, you can upgrade it to a properly packaged extension with:

-    CREATE EXTENSION pg_count_nulls FROM unpackaged;
+    CREATE EXTENSION count_nulls FROM unpackaged;

 For versions of PostgreSQL less than 9.1.0, you'll need to run the installation script:

-    psql -d mydb -f /path/to/pgsql/share/contrib/pg_count_nulls.sql
+    psql -d mydb -f /path/to/pgsql/share/contrib/count_nulls.sql

-If you want to install pg_count_nulls and all of its supporting objects into a specific schema, use the `PGOPTIONS` environment variable to specify the schema, like
+If you want to install count_nulls and all of its supporting objects into a specific schema, use the `PGOPTIONS` environment variable to specify the schema, like
 so:

-    PGOPTIONS=--search_path=extensions psql -d mydb -f pg_count_nulls.sql
+    PGOPTIONS=--search_path=extensions psql -d mydb -f count_nulls.sql

 Dependencies
 ------------
-The `pg_count_nulls` data type has no dependencies other than PostgreSQL.
+The `count_nulls` data type has no dependencies other than PostgreSQL.

 Copyright and License
 ---------------------